 All of the joint surfaces are covered with strong articular (joint) cartilage.
 Healthy cartilage provides a well-lubricated surface that allows smooth, low-friction movement between the bones.

 The articular cartilage is 1 to 6 millimeters thick.
 There are no blood vessels in the cartilage.
 Instead, synovial fluid in the articular (joint) capsule supplies the cartilage tissue with nutrients.
 In order for the fluid to enter the cartilage and for waste substances to be transported out, the knee needs to be moved and bear weight.
-When pressure is put on the knee, these waste products are squeezed out of the knee and when the pressure is reduced, nutrients can be absorbed from the fluid – so the cartilage works a bit like a sponge.
-That's why too little movement will slow down the metabolism in the knee joint.
+When pressure is put on the knee, the cartilage releases waste products.
+When the pressure is reduced, the cartilage absorbs nutrients from the fluid in the joint.
+So the knee has to be moved enough in order to keep the cartilage healthy.

 The condyles of the femur rest directly on the tibia in the middle of the joint surfaces.
 The movable menisci are located between them on the outer edges.
 They make it possible to turn the knee a few degrees inward and outward.

-If, for example, the knee is twisted or bent too fast during a fall, the menisci can be pinched between the condyles and rupture (tear).
+If, for example, the knee is twisted or bent too fast during a fall, the menisci can become pinched between the condyles and rupture (tear).

 Four ligaments give the joint stability

 Two collateral (side) ligaments and two cruciate ligaments provide the knee joint with support and protect it from being twisted:

 - The medial collateral ligament connects the inner sides of the femur and tibia bones, and is also attached to the joint capsule.

 - The lateral collateral ligament connects the outer sides of the femur and tibia bones.
 It is not attached to the joint capsule.